 A lot of multiple birth babies are discharged from hospital topping up with either formula or expressed milk.
 This can be for a number of reasons; babies were born early and were not efficient feeders, babies were premature and started life with tube feeds, babies have lost too much weight, babies had low blood sugar, baby may have had a tongue tie fixed, there was more than one baby!
 So how do we move on from this?
 Once a baby is efficient at feeding the breast, there are a number of stages we can go through to move towards exclusive breastfeeding.
 I cannot stress strongly enough to get some face to face breastfeeding support to make sure you have an optimal latch and that baby is feeding well.
 Dropping top-ups should not be started until babies are gaining weight steadily, have plenty of wet and dirty nappies, and are generally settled between feeds.
-A breastfeeding specialist will help you determine this and talk about what to look for.
+A breastfeeding supporter will help you determine this and talk about what to look for.
 This journey can be started at any point depending on how much topping up is happening, or left at any point if happy with a certain level of mixed feeding.
 Sometimes one baby may be ready before the other.

 Firstly we need to make sure baby is going to the breast every feed.
 If a feed is missed because of giving a bottle, milk production will decrease.
 When milk is left in the breast it sends messages to the milk producing cells not to make any more.
 If the breast is emptied frequently the production goes up.
 The more you feed, the more you make.
 If baby will not go to the breast for some feeds or the parent decides to do one bottle feed for a break, then milk should be expressed instead.
-If baby is fussy at the breast and not feeding well, expressing should be encouraged to boost supply.
+If baby is fussy at the breast and not feeding well, expressing after a feed should be encouraged to boost supply.

 It is important to put baby to the breast during the night.
 It might be tempting to skip a feed and get some sleep but this can be detrimental to your milk supply.
 Prolactin, the milk making hormone, is at its highest at night so we want to take advantage of this to put in an order of milk for the next day and help maintain a full milk supply.
 Learning to feed lying down can be life changing as long as safe bed sharing guidelines are adhered to.
-Your local breastfeeding specialist will be able to help you with different positions, making sure the latch is still good.
+Your local breastfeeding supporter will be able to help you with different positions, making sure the latch is still good.

-If the baby is growing well and has a good nappy output, a good halfway house is to aim to top up 3 times a day.
+If the baby is growing well and has a good nappy output on the smaller volumes, a good place to start is to aim to top up 3 or 4 times a day.
 Pick times of day when baby is more settled to stop your top ups.
 You will probably find that baby will start to do this themselves at certain times of day so again, follow their lead.
 Take a section of the day and let the babies feed frequently or cluster feed during this time until they are settled enough.
 Feed when baby shows early feeding cues, do not wait for them to cry.
 You can put them back on the breast as many times as it takes.
 Skin to skin continues to be very beneficial at this stage.
 Over the next 3 or 4 days you should see some of the cluster feeding behaviour diminish or the frequency of feeds reduce a little as milk supply catches up to the needs of the baby.
 Remember the more often milk is removed from the breast, the more milk is produced.
 Breasts are factories, not store rooms.
 If demand is increased, production increases to match.
 Feeding frequently is completely normal for a breastfed baby, and they often have periods of fussy cluster feeding for the first few months, often in the evenings.
 You will learn what is normal for your babies if you follow their needs, and this will give you confidence that everything is going well.
 Continuing to get them weighed during this time is important to ensure milk intake is sufficient.
 And keep in touch with local breastfeeding support.

 Another option is to pump after every feed and work to replace formula top ups with expressed milk.
 This technique will be necessary to increase milk supply if the baby is not so efficient at the breast, is not transferring the milk well, or is too sleepy to take a whole feed.
 Then as the baby becomes stronger and more able to feed baby will be able to take more milk directly and you will find that you do not need to top up as much and you can reduce the pumping.
 Face to face breastfeeding support can help with this.
 You will need to pump as often as it takes to make the volume they are taking from a bottle.
 A good guide can be to pump every time they have a bottle.